trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 | -<       | remove first in list       |
 | ->       | remove last in list        |

+For example the following will prepend `/mnt/drive3` to the beginning of the existing list of branches.

 `setfattr -n user.mergerfs.branches "+</mnt/drive3" /mnt/pool/.mergerfs`

 The `=NC`, `=RO`, `=RW` syntax works just as on the command line.